vavilen84/hugo_blog/content/golang/2021/01/algorithms_in_go.md

 Time complexity: worst - linear O(n2); best - linearithmic O(n log n)  ( ! the author can be wrong and asks to check this information ! )

-Main idea is:
+The main idea is:
 - take first int as pivot
-- itearate over rest elements
+- iterate over rest elements
-- separate elements which are lower than pivat and which are bigger
+- separate elements which are lower than pivot and which are bigger
 - recursively sort lower elements, add pivot, add recursively sorted elements which are bigger

 ```